LOOK INSIDE

 According to a May 2015 report by the National Alliance on Mental Illness, Illinois cut $113.7 million in funding for mental health services between 2009 and 2012.
 As a result, two state-operated inpatient facilities and six City of Chicago mental health clinics have shut down since 2009.
 Emergency room visits for patients having a psychiatric crisis increased by 19 percent from 2009 to 2012, and a 2013 report by Thresholds found that the increase in ER visits and hospitalizations resulting from the budget cuts cost Illinois $131 million-almost $18 million more than the original “savings.”

-In addition, Illinois Governor Bruce Rauner’s refusal to pass a budget for more than two years has caused more than 80,000 people in Illinois to lose access to mental health care.
+In addition, Illinois Governor Bruce Rauner’s refusal to pass a budget for more than two years has caused more than eighty thousand people in Illinois to lose access to mental health care.
 Two-thirds of nonprofit mental health care agencies in Illinois have reduced or eliminated programs, and a third of Chicago’s mental health organizations have had to reduce the number of people they serve.

 The Cook County Sheriff’s Office estimates that it costs $143 per day to house a general population inmate.
 But when taking into account the treatment, medication, and security required to incarcerate a mentally ill person, the daily cost doubles or even triples-yet now more patients than ever are being treated in jail rather than at a mental health facility.
 Cook County Jail has become one of the largest, if not the largest, mental health care provider in the United States.